Examining Values at a Start-Up Shul

-This week’s post is by Rabbi Sherril Gilbert, co-founder/co-spiritual leader of Montreal Open Shul and Executive Director of ALEPH Canada.
+This week’s post is by Rabbi Sherril Gilbert, co-founder/co-spiritual leader of Lev Shul and Executive Director of ALEPH Canada.

 While there are numerous similarities between American and Canadian Jewish populations, there are also significant differences.
 For example, intermarriage is far more common in the United States than in Canada, the ability to read or speak Hebrew is much less widespread, and visiting Israel seems to be a lot less common.